Criminal record checks: BOOMs

-The Money Laundering Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) which came into force on 26 June 2017, state that the IFA must approve all beneficial owners, officers and managers (BOOMs) of IFA supervised firms engaged in public practice and sole practitioners.
+Under the Money Laundering Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) the IFA must approve all beneficial owners, officers and managers (BOOMs) in our supervised firms.

 Further guidance on the definition of BOOM.

 Firms must take reasonable care to ensure that no-one is appointed, or continues to act, as a BOOM without IFA approval.